August 21 – 27, 2021

 Deposit: $250/pp due at time of booking

-Today we fly from Kansas City to Reykjavik, Iceland to begin our amazing Taste of Iceland tour.
+Today we fly to Reykjavik, Iceland to begin our amazing Taste of Iceland tour.

 Reykjavik City Tour: You will meet your guide this afternoon and take an amazing orientation tour.
 Discover Iceland’s capital city, set on the southern shore of Faxa Bay.
 Visit the Perlan Observation Deck, which offers a magnificent 360 degree views of Reykjavik and its surroundings.
 Stop for photos outside Hallgrimskirkja, the landmark Lutheran church that looms over the city.
 We will return to our hotel and enjoy a welcome drink and canapes.
 Dinner is on your own this evening.